konradsopala/devrel-notebook/Open-Source/OSS.md

 - Extrinsic motivators are great at getting people first exposure, but not for creating long term OSS contributors
 - The best way you can incentivise long term contributions is through providing either valuable learning opportunities, or career opportunities

+### Hacktoberfest

+- Hacktoberfest is not good for long-term OS contribution but is good for raising awareness

 ### WelcomingCommunity